turingschool-examples/monster_shop_1906/README.md

 I see a navigation bar
 This navigation bar includes links for the following:
 - a link to return to the welcome / home page of the application ("/")
-- a link to browse all items for sale ("/items")
+- a link to browse all items for sale (items_path)
 - a link to see all merchants ("/merchants")
 - a link to my shopping cart ("/cart")
 - a link to log in ("/login")